bruhmastir/library/docs/vacc_documents/policies/membership_policy.md

 ## Controller Membership
 ### Transferring Controller
+A transfer controller is someone who wishes to permanently move to another vACC.
+The following rules apply to all transfer requests:

+- The controller may hold any ATC rating.
+- The controller must follow the Arabian vACC ATC Training Policy.
+- Before transferring, the controller must complete at least 50 hours of controlling in their current vACC to consolidate their rating.
+- The controller must wait at least 90 days after any rating upgrade or a previous region/division transfer.
+- All transfers are subject to the VATSIM Transferring and Visiting Policy.

 ### Visting Controller
+A visiting controller is someone who wishes to occasionally control in another vACC while keeping their permanent home vACC.

+Controllers interested in visiting the Arabian vACC must follow the Transfer & Visiting Policy, available at: [Applying as a Visitor Controller](https://library.arabian-vacc.com/vacc_documents/getting_started/transfer_and_visiting/#visiting-within-the-arabian-vacc)

 ### VATMENA Transferring & Visiting Controller Policy
+The Arabian vACC follows section 7, 8, and 9 of the VATMENA membership policy in to inbound member transfer requests as well as visiting controller requests.
+Transfer controllers do not become full division members and visitiors will not be assigned to the ATC roster until the specific criteria has been accomplished.
+The following details the process transfer and visiting controllers shall take when requesting to transfer or visiting the Arabian vACC.

 ## Controller Activity
 The Arabian vACC is committed to maintaining high-quality control over its airspace, guided by the principles of #ClearVision and #ClearMission.
 This is achieved by ensuring that all controllers meet the standards set by the vACC and remain up to date with all procedures.
 As part of this commitment, all controllers within the Arabian vACC are required to log a minimum of **6 hours** of controlling on their **highest approved position** each quarter (**every 3 months**).